 Twistlock sponsored this podcast.

 Wiebe de Roos, a continuous integration/continuous deployment (CI/CD) consultant and engineer for ABN Amro, one of The Netherlands largest banks with over 22,000 employees, joined the company when the bank was beginning its shift to CI/CD through its DevOps/DevSecOps initiative.
 The reasons management decided its developer teams needed to make the shift included late deliveries and less-than-stellar innovation on the application front.
-“The teams were not really mature,” Roos said.
+“The teams were not really mature,” said Roos who runs a consulting firm called Business IT Nerds that aligns business and IT related projects from a CI/CD and DevSecOps perspective.

 Today, Roos says ABN Amro’s CI/CD processes underpinned by its DevOps and DevSecOps.
 The result: “Automation and compliance are now rolled out as part of the CI/CD processes to cope with the market changes,” Roos said.
 “And now we see a big acceleration, because of course of containers, which are now also being adopted.”